devnson/Machine_Learning_Notes/3-decision_trees.md

 Trying every split means trying

-- Every feature (xx or yy).
+- Every feature (x or y).
 - All “unique” thresholds.
 We only need to try thresholds that produce different splits.

-For example, here are the thresholds we might select if we wanted to use the xx coordinate:
+For example, here are the thresholds we might select if we wanted to use the x coordinate:

 ![dataset2-thresholds-x](https://user-images.githubusercontent.com/23405520/113811887-aede0900-978a-11eb-9ba5-903077e826b4.png)

-Let’s do an example Gini Gain calculation for the x = 0.4x=0.4 split.
+Let’s do an example Gini Gain calculation for the x = 0.4 split.

 ![image](https://user-images.githubusercontent.com/23405520/113811926-c1f0d900-978a-11eb-82e5-0910b134a67d.png)